aleygues/ec-assignment/README.md

     ./wsk action update processMdToHtml path/to/processMdToHtml.js
     ./wsk action update processMdToTxt path/to/processMdToTxt.js

-Bind the actions and the trigger using rules
+Now both trigger and actions are set, we have to bind them using **rules** to execute actions when changes occur on GitHub

     ./wsk rule create mdToHtml myGitTrigger processMdToHtml
     ./wsk rule create mdToTxt myGitTrigger processMdToTxt

-Keep in mind you can know current rules/actions/triggers using the browser interface or run theses commands
+Keep in mind you can know current rules/actions/triggers using the browser interface or run these commands

     ./wsk rule list
     ./wsk action list